 - Achieve compliance with other regulations.
 SOC 2’s requirements dovetail with other frameworks such as HIPAA and PCI DSS, so obtaining SOC 2 certification can speed up and streamline your overall compliance efforts.

 In addition, a SOC 2 report can provide valuable insights into your organization’s risk posture, vendor management, internal governance, regulatory oversight, and the like.
-Leverage these insights to strengthen your cybersecurity profile, strengthen vendor relationships, and stay compliant with all applicable laws.
+Leverage these insights to strengthen your cybersecurity profile and vendor relationships and comply with applicable laws.

 How to Choose SOC 2 Compliance Software

-The right SOC 2 compliance software can help streamline and speed up the audit and compliance process, but it’s not easy to choose this software.
+The right SOC 2 compliance software can help streamline and speed up the audit and compliance process, but choosing this software takes work.

 How can you know which software will work best for your organization’s compliance management program?
 For best results, choose a tool that offers these capabilities: